Jabanto/VAS/README.md

 The solution contains three projects:
 1. **EFDataAccess**: Contains models, repositories, migrations, and database configuration, as well as services for business logic.
 2. **EFDataAccessTest**: Project dedicated to testing the most important services and repositories.
-3. **VAsUI**: User Interface (UI) built with WPF following the MVVM pattern.
+3. **VAS_UI**: User Interface (UI) built with WPF following the MVVM pattern.
 It connects to the `EFDataAccess` project.
 An initial session is created where default values are loaded to allow immediate use of the application.

 ## Features
 - Desktop application with WPF and MVVM.